 Our Pensacola child trafficking defense lawyer will use every resource to get your case dismissed.
 We believe our clients deserve a fair chance at fighting for their rights, freedom, and future.
 When you hire us, our legal team will review your case and find a way to poke holes in the prosecution’s theories.
 We’ll locate crucial evidence that proves you’re innocent or places doubt in the jurors’ minds.
 Depending on the circumstances of your case, we might be able to reach a plea agreement, so you receive a lesser charge and punishment.

 We know you’ve been struggling ever since your arrest.
 When you’re facing a sex crime conviction, it’s a stressful and traumatic experience.
 You worry about the impact a guilty verdict could have on your family.
 You’ll have to live with a criminal record, which could prevent you from finding employment after serving your sentence.
 This is something that can upend your entire life.
 You can depend on us to be there for you when you need us the most to offer support, advice, and guidance.

 It’s crucial that you contact us immediately after your arrest.
 The sooner we begin working on your case, the better.
 If you don’t know your rights, you could do or say something that implicates yourself in the crime.
 We’ll ensure everyone treats you fairly and doesn’t violate your rights while they’re investigating the alleged offense and gathering evidence against you.

 If you were accused of child sex trafficking and don’t know the next steps to take, call us today at (850) 503-2626.
-You can schedule a free case review with our Pensacola child trafficking defense lawyer to discuss your legal options.
+You can schedule a case review with our Pensacola child trafficking defense lawyer to discuss your legal options.